The Cameo, Edinburgh: History

-The original screen was mirrored, the first mirrored screen in Scotland, and there were 673 seats in an auditorium showing silent films with orchestral accompaniment, supplied at one time by Madam Egger's Ladies' Costume Orchestra.
-In 1930 the cinema was fitted for sound and could start showing talkies.
-The space has been left largely unchanged structurally, but the audience now have better sightlines and more comfort with fewer than half the original number of seats.
+The cinema opened as the King's Cinema on 8 January 1914.
+The original screen was mirrored, the first mirrored screen in Scotland.
+There were 673 seats in an auditorium showing silent films with orchestral accompaniment, supplied at one time by Madam Egger's Ladies' Costume Orchestra.
+In 1930 the cinema was fitted for sound and started showing talkies.
+The space has been left largely unchanged structurally, but the audience now have better sightlines and more comfort, with less than half the original number of seats.
 There is an abundance of ornamental plasterwork: columns, cornices, decorative mouldings on walls and ceilings.

-The cinema, and the full tenement it is part of, was awarded Category B listed status by Historic Scotland in 2006.

 Jim Poole

-In 1949 the cinema was renamed the Cameo by the new owner, Jim Poole (1911–1998), a member of the Poole family who were known for their touring Myriorama shows and who ran cinemas in Scotland and England.
+In 1947 the cinema was purchased by Jim Poole (1911–1998), a member of the Poole family, known for their touring Myriorama shows and who ran cinemas in Scotland and England.
 He had been in charge of two of the family's cinemas in Aberdeen before the Second World War, and after a posting as army entertainments officer in the Middle East, wanted to open a venue in Edinburgh where he could show foreign films.
+The cinema was refurbished and was renamed the Cameo by the new owner, re-opening in 1949.

 The Cameo included art house and 'continental' films in its repertoire and started its association with the Edinburgh Film Festival in 1949, when it presented a 'Continental Film Festival', including a screen version of Sartre's Les jeux sont faits, alongside the documentaries being shown by the Edinburgh Film Guild.
 Monsieur Hulot's Holiday (1953) and Annie Hall (1977) were among Poole's successes in attracting good audiences for films not being shown by the big chains.

 Poole had begun by rescuing a decaying building with a leaky roof.
-Later he was able to take over an adjacent shop which, in December 1963, became the first licensed (to sell alcoholic drinks) cinema bar in the city, despite neighbours' objections.
-When Poole retired in 1982 the Cameo stayed shut until 1986.
+Later he was able to take over an adjacent shop and applied for the cinema to be licensed to sell alcoholic drinks.
+In December 1963, it became the first cinema bar in the city, despite neighbours' objections.

+Once the Edinburgh Filmhouse had opened in 1979 a few hundred yards away, the Cameo was no longer the only public cinema in Edinburgh showing alternative and foreign-language films.
+When Poole retired in September 1982 the Cameo shut, and was put on the market as a 483 seat single screen cimena.